temitayocharles/stack-to-k8s/labs/12-kubernetes-fundamentals.md

 5. **Teach others** these troubleshooting techniques

 **Remember**: Mastering labels and systematic debugging will solve 90% of your Kubernetes production issues!

+---

+## 🧠 Test Your Knowledge

+Ready to verify your mastery?
+Take the **[Lab 12 Self-Assessment Quiz](../docs/learning/SELF-ASSESSMENT.md#-lab-12--troubleshooting-gauntlet)** and see how you score!